Master of Jurisprudence in Aging, Law and Policy - Admission

 Get Started With Your Application Today

-The deadline for applications is July 1.
+The deadline for applications has been extended to August 1.
 Please use the PDF application linked below.
 Be sure to review the instructions and requirements for your application.
 For more information or assistance, please email us at GradPrograms@law.stetson.edu.

 Master of Jurisprudence Application Checklist